 The Navajo-Gallup Water Supply Project was authorized for construction by the Omnibus Public Land Management Act of 2009 (P.L.
 111-11) and is the cornerstone of the Navajo Nation water rights settlement in the San Juan River Basin in New Mexico.
 Construction on the project began in 2012.
 When completed, the Navajo-Gallup Water Supply Project will consist of two water treatment plants, 300 miles of pipeline, 19 pumping plants, and numerous water regulation and storage facilities.
-The project will convey a reliable municipal and industrial water supply to the eastern section of the Navajo Nation; the southwestern part of the Jicarilla

-Apache Nation; and the City of Gallup, New Mexico, from diversions from the San Juan River Basin in northern New Mexico and via two separate pipeline laterals - the San Juan Lateral (SJL) and the Cutter Lateral.
-The project will provide a treated water supply designed to serve the region based on a 40-year population projection.
+The project will convey a reliable municipal and industrial water supply to the eastern section of the Navajo Nation; the southwestern part of the Jicarilla Apache Nation; and the City of Gallup, New Mexico, from diversions from the San Juan River Basin in northern New Mexico and via two separate pipeline laterals - the San Juan Lateral (SJL) and the Cutter Lateral.
+The project will provide a drinking water supply designed to serve the region for at least a 40-year time horizon once completed and is envisioned to be a catalyst for spurring economic growth and development and improving living conditions for the project service area.

-Reclamation is the lead agency in the design and construction of the project, but in order to help meet the Congressionally-mandated completion date of 2024, the Navajo Nation, the City of Gallup, and the Indian Health Service will also be responsible for design and construction of certain features of the project via financial assistance agreements with Reclamation.
+Reclamation is the lead agency in the design and construction of the project, but in order to help meet the Congressionally mandated completion date of 2024, the Navajo Nation, the City of Gallup, and the Indian Health Service will also be responsible for design and construction of certain features of the project via financial assistance agreements with Reclamation.